adophilus/embedded-blockchain-surveillance-system/apps/docs/docs/technical-overview.md

 - Event-driven architecture for transparency and off-chain indexing
 - Gas optimization techniques for cost-effective operations
 - Comprehensive testing strategy including unit and integration tests
+- IoT-device to blockchain workflow for surveillance automation